Share

 "Computronium" can be defined as any form of matter which supports computation, especially artificial substances suitable for high efficiency computation.
 Biological neural matter is also a form of computronium; baseline humans carry about 1.5 kilos of computronium in their heads as brain tissue.

 Although similar in basis, computronium varies widely according to design, function, characteristics, manufacturer, and from job to job. e.g. something that has large data access requirements (object recognition) have relatively little in common with computronium designed for something with massive computational needs (e.g. cryptography) etc. Every task requires different resources to complete, and the computronium would be optimized for performing a given type of work.
-Higher-order systems and AIs usually have many subsystems, each containing different types of computer matter.
+Higher-order systems and AIs usually have many subsystems, each containing different types of computing matter.
 Different empires, polities, and archai also may have a preferred type.
 Use of reversible computing and reversible logic gates is very common, enabling Landauer's limit to be bypassed and thereby achieving increases in energy efficiency and reductions of waste heat of many orders of magnitude compared to the earliest computing architectures.

 Biological computronium is often used by the Zoeific Biopolity; the most familiar form of biological computronium is the animal brain, particularly the naturally evolved human brain.
 The Biopolity and a number of other biotech-based polities use large or very large genetically engineered brain tissue processors, taking advantage of the naturally good processing power afforded by brain tissue.
 DNA and other complex molecules can be used in various forms of organic computronium systems.